What Does Google Know About Me: Project Invisibility

 Thanks to Snowden, the world knows the NSA had access to the databases of both Facebook and Google.

-In an interview in 2018, Elon Musk said people, in general, didn’t care about their privacy.
+In an interview, Elon Musk said people, in general, didn’t care about their privacy.

 People have gone as far as committing suicide because of exposed records of intimate moments.